wal-g/wal-g/docs/README.md

 * `WALG_ENVELOPE_CACHE_EXPIRATION`

 This setting controls kms response expiration.
 Default value is `0` to store keys permanent in memory.
-Please note that if the system will not be able to redecrypt the key in kms after expiration, the previous response will be used.
+Please note that if the system will not be able to decrypt the key in kms after expiration, the previous response will be used.

 * `WALG_ENVELOPE_PGP_YC_ENDPOINT`